Achievement Gap & Mission

 To learn more about Propel's Technology program visit their website.

 Propel's science curriculum is supported by a full time Coordinator of Science Programming, who is responsible for and develops, evaluates, and implements science education alongside teachers on a daily basis.
 To ensure Propel students receive a well-rounded science education, Propel works with ASSET, which emphasizes hands-on, minds-on science.
-Throughout the school year, Propel science classrooms collaborate with local universities and organizations on various projects, which include Propel East's Green House, Propel Braddock Hills' Sunflower Field, and Propel McKeesport's Community Garden.
+Throughout the school year, Propel science classrooms collaborate with local universities and organizations on various projects, which include Propel Braddock Hills' Sunflower Field and Propel McKeesport's Community Garden.

 Propel's Science curriculum is innovative, hands-on, and inquiry based, as students become immersed in scientific problems and tasks.
 Through discovery, students create an understanding via exploration and carefully-created teacher-student questioning.

 Discover more about Propel's Science program by clicking here or here!

 Discovery Aces is the Propel-wide enrichment program of students who demonstrate higher level skills.
 Discovery Aces participate in a number of community projects as well as national competitions in science, mathematics, technology, writing and the arts, among others.
-Discovery Aces also expand the classroom into many areas of the community by participating in various after-school and independent projects, as well as field trips to local museums and exhibits.
+Discovery Aces also expands the classroom into many areas of the community by participating in various after-school and independent projects, as well as field trips to local museums and exhibits.